couchbasecloud/terraform-provider-couchbasecapella/docs/resources/database_user.md

 #### Specific Bucket Access

 - `bucket_name` - (Required) The name of the bucket that you want to specify access levels for.
+This bucket must exist in Capella.
 - `bucket_access` - (Required) The bucket level access you want the database user to have for the named bucket.
 You can either specify `data_reader`, which will give read access, or `data_writer`, which will give read/write access.

 For more information see: [Couchbase Capella Public API Reference](https://docs.couchbase.com/cloud/reference/rest-endpoints-all.html#clusters).